 If conditions permit, younger children will be back at their summer camps this year.
 Camp directors will be looking for assistants, counselors, art and craft specialists, lifeguards, swimming instructors, and more.

 Teens who have taken years of guitar, piano, or other instrument lessons can put their hard work to use teaching younger children in person or even online as safety guidelines permit.
 For those who like to perform in public, musicians are in demand at religious services and weddings.

 Making Money: Teens Who Like to Work From Home

 13. Online Selling

-Online selling through platforms like Poshmark, eBay and others has exploded as the vintage clothing trend has caught fire.
-Teens can sell art, tie dye, clothing or jewelry they make as well.
-For teens who become adept at selling their own stuff they can offer this service out to others, collecting a commission for each sale.
-This is a WFH option and for teens who know their niche, a money making opportunity.
+Online selling through platforms like Poshmark, eBay, and others have exploded as the vintage clothing trend has caught fire.
+Teens can sell art, tie-dye, clothing, or jewelry they make as well.
+For teens who become adept at selling their own stuff, they can offer this service out to others, collecting a commission for each sale.
+This is a WFH option and for teens who know their niche, a money-making opportunity.

 Teens who have talent in the kitchen can build up a weekly client list for their delicacies.
-Cookies, muffins or even home cooked meals can all be turned into businesses.
-If they want to increase their skills or just look for inspiration, here are 16 virtual looking classes for kids of all ages.
+Cookies, muffins, or even home-cooked meals can all be turned into businesses.
+If they want to increase their skills or just look for inspiration, here are 16 virtual cooking classes for kids of all ages.